eric-ai-lab/awesome-vision-language-navigation/README.md

 # awesome-embodied-ai

-Embodied AI has becoming an important topic.
-This repo is a reading list for related papers.
-Any suggestions are welcome!
+Vision-and-Language Navigation (VLN) has becoming an important topic.
+Create an issue or email to jgu110@ucsc.edu if you have any suggestions on this repo!
+Please also check our VLN survey paper: Vision-and-Language Navigation:A Survey of Tasks, Methods, and Future Directions.

+## Datasets

+## Methods

 ## Instruction Following (e.g. VLN):